 Principle 3 of the ESRC's Research Data Policy states that 'published results shall always include information on how to access the supporting data and / or the associated metadata'.
 There is guidance on writing data access statements in our 'Archiving and sharing data' guide.

-Any data created or repurposed during an ESRC-funded project must be offered to the UK Data Service, or their institutional repository within three months of the end of the grant.
+Any data created or repurposed during an ESRC-funded project must be offered to the UK Data Service, or the grantee's institutional repository within three months of the end of the grant.

 The Medical Research Council (MRC) expects data to be shared with the scientific community in order 'to maximise the value of the data for research and eventual public benefit'.
 This should be done 'with as few restrictions as possible' and 'in a timely and responsible manner'.